waggle-sensor/beehive-server/publishing-tools/docs/digest-index.md

 ## Project Data

-The following items are available here:
+The following data items are available:

 * [Complete Project Digest](digest-aot-chicago.tar.gz) - Contains latest aggregate of all sensor data from this project, along with node and sensor metadata.
 Details are available in the [README](https://github.com/waggle-sensor/beehive-server/blob/master/publishing-tools/docs/digest-readme.md).